danlentz/clj-uuid/README.md

 #### Namespaced (v3/v5) Identifiers

-If you are familiar wit Clojure _vars_, you already understand the idea of _namespaced_ identifiers.
+If you are familiar with Clojure _vars_, you already understand the idea of _namespaced_ identifiers.
 To resolve the value of a var, one needs to know not only the _name_ of a var, but also the _namespace_ it resides in.
 It is intuitively clear that vars `#'user/x` and